godotengine/godot-docs/classes/class_lineedit.rst

 - Ctrl + A: Select all text

 - Up/Down arrow: Move the cursor to the beginning/end of the line

+On macOS, some extra keyboard shortcuts are available:

+- Ctrl + F: Like the right arrow key, move the cursor one character right

+- Ctrl + B: Like the left arrow key, move the cursor one character left

+- Ctrl + P: Like the up arrow key, move the cursor to the previous line

+- Ctrl + N: Like the down arrow key, move the cursor to the next line

+- Ctrl + D: Like the Delete key, delete the character on the right side of cursor

+- Ctrl + H: Like the Backspace key, delete the character on the left side of the cursor

+- Command + Left arrow: Like the Home key, move the cursor to the beginning of the line

+- Command + Right arrow: Like the End key, move the cursor to the end of the line

 Properties
 ----------